NGSolve/ngsPETSc/docs/src/PETScPC/poisson.py.rst

 Vertex Patch smoothing for p-Multigrid preconditioners for the Poisson problem
 ===============================================================================

-In this tutorial, we explore using `PETSc PC` as a preconditioner inside NGSolve preconditioning infrastructure.
+In this tutorial, we explore using `PETSc PC` as a building block inside NGSolve preconditioning infrastructure.
-We will focus our attention on the Poisson problem, and we will consider different preconditioning strategies.
 Not all the preconditioning strategies are equally effective for all the discretizations of the Poisson problem, and this demo is intended to provide a starting point for the exploration of the preconditioning strategies rather than providing a definitive answer.
 We begin by creating a discretisation of the Poisson problem using H1 elements, in particular, we consider the usual variational formulation